ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Structural equation models combine multiple regression equations to model more complex relationships between enrollment and various predictors, such as population growth, economic conditions, and policy changes.
-These models can capture feedback loops and interactions between variables, providing a more nuanced understanding of enrollment dynamics.
+These models can capture feedback loops and interactions between variables, giving planners a richer picture of what drives enrollment shifts.

 One major benefit of using these more complex models is the ability to include external, new variables in the projections beyond historical enrollment data.
 Such external variables include population growth rates, per capita income, unemployment rates, and employment growth.